ixmjk/android_debloater/README.md

    - Click on the "**Reinstall Selected**" button to restore the selected packages.

 9. **Create and Import Debloat Config:**
    - A debloat config is a configuration file that contains a list of package names, which are considered safe to remove from an Android device.
+Here is a [sample debloat config](https://github.com/ixmjk/android_debloater/blob/main/sample_config.cfg).
    - Android Debloater offers a convenient way to debloat your phone by creating or importing a debloat configuration.
    - To create a debloat config, select packages you consider safe to remove in the **Installed Packages** tab, then click  **File** > **Export Selected...**, or you can use the shortcut `Ctrl + E` to export.